laravel/docs/routing.md

 <a name="basic-routing"></a>
 ## Basic Routing

-The most basic Laravel routes simply accept a URI and a `Closure`, providing a very simple and expressive method of defining routes:
+The most basic Laravel routes accept a URI and a `Closure`, providing a very simple and expressive method of defining routes:

     Route::get('foo', function () {
         return 'Hello World';